 - Stroll along the Esplanade, stopping at the St Kilda Esplanade Market held every Sunday

 - Picnic in the gorgeous St Kilda Botanical Gardens

 - Visit the quirky shops along Acland and Fitzroy Streets, plus pop into Acland Street's famous cake shops

 - Fine dine at one of St Kilda's infamous restaurants, including Di Stasio, Donovans and Stokehouse

 - Enjoy cocktails and beach views from a plethora of bars

 - Master stand up paddleboarding with lessons available for families, couples and individuals

-In April we're exploring Acland Street to discover some more hidden gems.
+In April we explored Acland Street to discover some of its many hidden gems.